josh-holder/josh-holder.github.io/_posts/2024-04-22-constellations.md

 Theoretically, this would allow a company could provide *live, high-definition footage and data of the entire surface of Earth.* The applications of this are endless:
  - **Make Google Maps vastly more powerful** - imagine if Google Maps could rely [not just on historical data](https://blog.google/products/maps/google-maps-101-how-ai-helps-predict-traffic-and-determine-routes/) but also real-time imaging information, or direct you to the nearest open parking spot in real time.
  - **Effectively remove fog of war in military engagements** - this would redefine the way military engagements are conducted, and hopefully make them more humane.
 Speculation on SpaceX's Starshield constellation already [provides a window into this future.](https://www.twz.com/space/if-spacexs-secret-constellation-is-what-we-think-it-is-its-game-changing)
  - **Better weather prediction** - [bleeding-edge weather models]((https://deepmind.google/discover/blog/graphcast-ai-model-for-faster-and-more-accurate-global-weather-forecasting/)) increasingly use data-hungry AI algorithms to make predictions.
 Currently, though, the data used to train these models is relatively sparse (i.e. [31km, hourly resolution across a handful of modalities](https://www.science.org/stoken/author-tokens/ST-1550/full)).
-Given how directly increased model scale and dataset size [has correlated with performance in other domains](https://arxiv.org/pdf/2001.08361.pdf), it seems likely that weather models would be similarly improved by a massive increase in the temporal resolution, accuracy, and multi-modality of the data used to train them.
+Given how increased model scale and dataset size [has correlated directly with performance in other domains](https://arxiv.org/pdf/2001.08361.pdf), it seems likely that weather models would be similarly improved by an increase in the temporal resolution, accuracy, and multi-modality of the data used to train them.
 These same atmospheric models could be used to gain insight into our changing climate and evaluate the potential effectiveness of tools like [solar radiation modification](https://en.wikipedia.org/wiki/Solar_radiation_modification) in mitigating it.

 #### Reactive Satellite Tasking